rjoberon/dsat/_posts/2005-03-26-decoding-the-city-database.markdown

 The file **dsatnord.mp** contains the whole city database (dsatsued.mp also, but not tested).
 The first location is **\"Aach\"**, offset unknown (extracted it once and then forgot it \...).
-I decoded the main parts of the city database (was\'n so difficult, see below), but I recognized that the coordinates in the database differ from the coordinates which are shown if I put the mouse pointer on the basis of the \"town sign\".
+I decoded the main parts of the city database (wasn't so difficult, see below), but I recognized that the coordinates in the database differ from the coordinates which are shown if I put the mouse pointer on the basis of the \"town sign\".